 - Offer them the opportunity to study a variety of options of their choice in something they would not have had a chance to study otherwise.

-The school expects all students from every year group, to attend at least 1 enrichment activity/club on a weekly basis each term.
+The school would like all students from every year group, to attend at least 1 enrichment activity/club on a weekly basis each term.
 They will however be able to change their options after each term.